Tsetsi13/Vareon/README.md

-# Vareon - AI Automation & Lead Generation
+# VareonFlow - AI Automation & Lead Generation

 A modern React application built with TypeScript, Vite, and Tailwind CSS for AI automation services.